Salakksson/pamde/README.md

 # pamde - declarative wrapper for pacman

+## Important notice (clone the "shell" branch instead of master)
+Over time this project has had many ideas which have all become branches on this repo, and currently the only one which works is the original shell version (on the "shell" branch).
+The "master" branch is just an older version of the "pmd" branch which was pretty much an ancient version of the tau programming language.

+The main development branch is "tcl" where I am working on reimplementing pamde using tcl as a config language.

+TLDR: If you want to try out pamde clone the "shell" branch

 ## The pamde philosophy
 Pamde is not a package manager, it is a philosophy - a way of life. \
 The idea is to track your system in a file to ensure no bloat enters its way into your system. \